Next Plane Out

-"Next Plane Out" is a song by Canadian singer Celine Dion, recorded for her third English-language album, The Colour of My Love (1993).
-It was released as the fifth single only in Australia on 9 October 1995 by Columbia Records and Epic Records.
-"Next Plane Out" was written by Diane Warren and produced by Guy Roche.
-Strings arrangements and conducted by composer Scott Harper.
+"Next Plane Out" is a song recorded by Canadian singer Celine Dion for her third English‑language studio album, The Colour of My Love (1993).
+Written by Diane Warren and produced by Guy Roche, the track was issued by Epic Records as the album's final single in Australia on 9 October 1995.

-Background and release

-The music video for the song, directed by Greg Masuak, was also used in edited versions for the "Je sais pas" and "Call the Man" singles (neither was released as a single in Australia).
-The "Next Plane Out" music video used the album version of the song, which lasts almost five minutes.

-The single reached number 61 on the Australian ARIA singles chart, and spent 7 weeks in the top 100.

 Critical reception

-Pip Ellwood-Hughes from Entertainment Focus called the song "gorgeous", adding that it "is a vocal masterclass that makes you realise just what an incredible singer Dion is."
-Christopher Smith from TalkAboutPopMusic described "Next Plane Out" as a ballad "which takes some time to ‘get off the ground’".
+Pip Ellwood‑Hughes of Entertainment Focus described the recording as "gorgeous" and called it "a vocal masterclass that makes you realise just what an incredible singer Dion is".
+Christopher Smith of TalkAboutPopMusic described "Next Plane Out" as a ballad "which takes some time to 'get off the ground'".

+Commercial performance

+In Australia, "Next Plane Out" peaked at number 61 on the ARIA Singles Chart, and remained within the top 100 for seven weeks.

+Music video

+The accompanying music video was directed by Greg Masuak.
+Edited versions of the clip were later reused for the singles "Je sais pas" and "Call the Man" in 1997.